 Step 1: find and select the music.

-Note that only titles from the Interactive library, featuring this icon , can be assigned.
-On the other hand, titles from the Digital Sheet Music Library, featuring this icon , are view-only and cannot be assigned.
+Note that only Interactive titles from the catalog featuring this icon can be assigned.
+On the other hand, Digital Sheet Music titles, featuring this icon , are view-only and cannot be assigned.
 (See this article for details.)
 Repertoire that is available in both Interactive and Digital formats will display both icons to the left of the title in the search listing.
 Choose the Interactive tab in order to assign the title.

 Choose the movement you would like to assign, and select Assign.